Joma121/pet-spinner/README.md

 I worked up a wireframe on whimsical.com.
 Using 2 modals, one for primary interaction and pet display, and one for when the pet was resting.
 I designed these modals to be minimal and flat, using shades of grey for everything and a highlight of teals for the pet name and interactable text and icons.
 The only other thing with color would be the pet itself.
+The game area is minimal so as to fit pretty much any screen size.
 By end of day I had the HTML skeleton worked up and a few basic CSS properties for general alignment and to remove those pesky margins and paddings on everything.

 <h3>Day 3 - JS Contruction</h3>